Best places to live in Portugal for US expats (2026): cities, costs, taxes

 • To ensure proper US federal filing while living in Portugal.

-When considering relocation, it’s crucial to review taxes in Portugal for US citizens alongside the cost of living and visa options.
+When considering relocation, it is important to review taxes in Portugal for US citizens alongside the cost of living and visa options.

 Ready to make the move?
 Portugal is waiting